tcheukueppoo/wfmux/README.md

 switch between different projects, start a new project, stop some, and so on.

+(cast)

+In the above cast, ...

 ### Watchers

-Wfmux uses `entr` to watch your files.
-You can add, delete, modify, enable, disable, and visualize watchers.
+Wfmux uses `entr` to watch project files.
+Through wfmux operations, you can add, delete, modify, enable, disable, and view the standard output and error of watchers.

+(cast)

+In the above cast, ...

 ### Git Operations

-It's also got few wrappers over some basic git operations like commit, branch, log, checkout, etc
+It's also got few wrappers over some basic git operations like git commit, branch, log, checkout, diff, etc. It has a default plugin which pushes local changes to remote repositories from github and codeberg.

+(cast)

+In the cast, ...

 ### File Manager